hucancode/mjolnir-c3/README.md

-# Vulkan C3 Binding
+# Mjolnir Engine

-This is a Vulkan binding for `C3`.
+Mjolnir is a rendering engine based on Vulkan API.
+This repository features a Vulkan binding for [C3 language](https://c3-lang.org).
 On the details of how to include this library in your project, see [vulkan.c3l](./lib/vulkan.c3l/README.md)

 ![](./readme/cube.gif)